leknaat/hacker-how-content/content/web-developer/resources/reactByExample.md

 ## Rerendering

 React components can be rendered on the screen for some time.
-React will make sure that your components stay up to day on the screen as changes happen.
+React will make sure that your components stay up to date on the screen as changes happen.

 ### What if props change